 Hallucinogens interfere with a number of brain chemicals that regulate normal bodily processes such as appetite, muscle control, and sexual behavior, along with one’s emotions, learning, and memory.
 Over time, fluctuations in these brain chemicals can lead to problems with weight loss, speech disorders, and depression, and increase the risk for suicidal ideation and suicide.
 Long-term hallucinogen use can also lead to flashbacks, persistent psychosis, and other serious conditions that cause death.

 Though very few hallucinogens carry the risk for physical dependence, nearly all of them can cause severe side effects when abused and can lead to psychological addiction and death.
 Hallucinogen addiction can be safely treated using therapies aimed at helping patients overcome psychological symptoms of hallucinogen abuse, though drug detox may be used in some instances to relieve certain physical withdrawal symptoms.

-Risks of Hallucinogens Addiction
+What are the Risks of Hallucinogens Addiction?